Best smoked turkey for Thanksgiving or Christmas this year. It’s so good we smoke a turkey year round in our pellet grill or electric smoker.

 First unwrap your turkey.
 I know this seems obvious but let’s cover all our basis here shall we. 😉

 - Then rinse it off and remove items from inner cavity.

 - Pat dry with paper towels.

-- Slide it on to your turkey holder like you see here.
+- Slide it on to your turkey holder like you see here with the breast down.

 Preheat your smoker to 240 degrees.
 Do not put meat in until it reaches this temperature for optimal results.

 We have used a baking sheet under the bird in order to keep the grate cleaner.

 We’ve also done it without.
 If you use the honey rub you see below you must use a pan.
 Foil helps for an easier cleanup as well.

 - Avoid lifting the smoker lid during the cooking process in order for it to cook evenly.
 Of course you will need to check the temperature to ensure it doesn’t overcook.